 About a year ago, I had a wonderful conversation about the importance of traditions and family with Lori, a colleague of mine.
-Specifically, we were discussing how the vast majority of the Italian community in Montreal maintained their families’ Easter traditions.
+Specifically, we discussed how the vast majority of the Italian community in Montreal maintained their families’ Easter traditions.

-During the conversation, we also talked about how eggs and cheese and ricotta are used in so many traditional Easter dishes (I just recently shared my mom’s Rice Ricotta pie, but there are other savoury Easter pies that I will link to at the end of this post).
+We also talked about how eggs and cheese and ricotta are used in so many traditional Easter dishes during the conversation.

 A few days later, Lori provided me a typed copy of her families’ Crescia al Formaggio recipe.

-Lori explained to me that she and her cousin Simi continue to make this bread every Easter to carry on the tradition of their twin mothers.
+Lori explained to me that she and her cousin Simi continue to make this bread every Easter to carry on their twin mothers’ tradition.

-The origin of this recipe can be traced back to a region in Italy called “Le Marche“.
+This recipe’s origin can be traced back to a region in Italy called “Le Marche.”
 This area is situated in central Italy and borders Tuscany, Umbria and the Adriatic Sea, among other areas.

 Lori’s and Simi’s moms were from San Lorenzo in Campo; their dads were both from Pergola.
 Both of these towns are in the Provincia di Pesaro, a town that borders the small but beautiful country of San Marino.

 I feel very privileged and extremely grateful to Lori and Simi for sharing their family recipe with me.